Multidimensional Rovella-like attractors: Introduction and statements of the results

-The quotient of the return map to the global cross-section over the stable directions (see Figure~\ref{fig:geom-lorenz}) is the one-dimensional Lorenz transformation.
-Our goal is to construct a flow such that ``after the identification by the stable directions'', the first return map in a certain cross section $M$ is a multidimensional version of the one-dimensional Rovella-map~\cite{Ro93}.
+The quotient of the return map to the global cross-section over the stable leaves (see Figure~\ref{fig:geom-lorenz}) is the one-dimensional Lorenz transformation.
+Our goal is to construct a flow such that ``after the identification by the stable directions'', the first return map in a certain cross section $M$ is a multidimensional version of the one-dimensional map of the contracting Lorenz model (or Rovella attractor); see~\cite{Ro93}.

-A Rovella-like attractor is the maximal invariant set of a geometric flow whose construction is very similar to the one that gives the geometric Lorenz attractor, \cite{GW79,ABS77,AraPac07}, except for the fact that the eigenvalues relation $\lambda_u + \lambda_s > 0$ there is replaced by $\lambda_u + \lambda_s < 0$, where $\lambda_u> 0$ and $\lambda_s$ is the weakest contractive eigenvalue at the origin.
-We remark that, unlike the one-dimensional Lorenz map obtained from the usual construction of the geometric Lorenz attractor, a one-dimensional Rovella map has a criticality at the origin, caused by the eigenvalue relation $\lambda_u + \lambda_s<0$ at the singularity.
-In Figure~\ref{fig:contractingLorenz} we present some possible ``Rovella one-dimensional maps'' obtained through quotienting out the stable direction of the return map to the global cross-section of the attractor, as in Figure~\ref{fig:geom-lorenz}.
+A Rovella-like attractor is the maximal invariant set of a geometric flow whose construction is very similar to the one that gives the geometric Lorenz attractor, \cite{GW79,ABS77,AraPac2010}, except for the fact that the eigenvalues relation $\lambda_u + \lambda_s > 0$ there is replaced by $\lambda_u + \lambda_s < 0$, where $\lambda_u> 0$ and $\lambda_s$ is the weakest contractive eigenvalue at the origin.
+We remark that, unlike the one-dimensional Lorenz map obtained from the usual construction of the geometric Lorenz attractor, a one-dimensional map associated to the contracting Lorenz model has a criticality at the origin, caused by the eigenvalue relation $\lambda_u + \lambda_s<0$ at the singularity.
+In Figure~\ref{fig:contractingLorenz} we present some possible one-dimensional maps obtained through quotienting out the stable direction of the return map to the global cross-section of the geometric model of the contracting Lorenz attractor, as in Figure~\ref{fig:geom-lorenz}.

 The interplay between expansion away from the critical point with visits near the criticality prevents this system to have uniform expansion and also prevents robustness, that is, the attractor is not transitive on a whole neighborhood of the original flow.
 However the Rovella attractors are \emph{persistent}.
-That is, \emph{for generic parameterized families of vector fields passing through the original vector field $X_0$, the parameters corresponding to transitive attractors, with the same features of the Rovella attractor, form a positive Lebesgue measure subset and have positive density at $X_0$.} See~\cite{Ro93} for the full statement.

-Rovella-like and Lorenz-like attractors appear naturally in the generic unfolding of resonant double homoclinic loops, see e.g. \cite{Ro89,Ro92,Ro2000,MPS05,MPsM}.